Trail Notice: Large sections of Bruce Trail closed due to ice storm damage. Details >

 Description

 Hiking the bike trails, side trails and main trail to Waterdown and back for a good loop.
 Mostly good footing with some rocky sections on the main trail.
-Please bring icers.
-If there is fresh snow, we can snowshoe.
-I will send an email two days before the hike to confirm.
+Bring icers.
+Hike is dependent on weather.

 Click here for more information or to register